Tips for building your business website

 8. Make your website accessible

 Internet users with disabilities may have difficulty understanding your website.
-For instance, people with seeing or hearing disabilities, or a low literacy rate.
-Improve your website accessibility, for instance by using contrasting colours, video subtitles, and larger navigation buttons.
+For instance, people with visual or hearing impairments, or a low literacy level.
+Improve your website accessibilityĀ by,Ā for instance, using contrasting colours, video subtitles, and larger navigation buttons.